A CONTEMPORARY COMPOSER IN CHICAGO, IL

 "We are all Bastards" from Act2 Scene2 of Imogen by Elizabeth Rudolph.
 In this scene we see Leonate sung by baritone Ian Murrell.

 Imogen is a full length, contemporary opera for 11 singers based on the play Cymbeline by Shakespeare.

-Elizabeth Rudolph is a sought after composer for art song, opera, choral, chamber, orchestral compositions and more.
+Elizabeth Rudolph is a Chicago-based composer and is sought after for art song, opera, choral, chamber, orchestral compositions and more.

 "This is a place where I express my philosophy of art and talk about the creative process.
 Follow along to learn why create art and dive into my thoughts about the music business and what it's like to compose and sing classical music in the 21st century."

 "Once I have a seed, I can use "tricks" I learned in music theory to grow the idea."

 When I have an idea for a project, I sit down and think about the emotion or words that inspired me.
 I let my mind go a little fuzzy and wait for a musical idea.
 That is the magical moment, the part I can't describe.
 Once I have a seed, I can use "tricks" I learned in music theory to grow the idea.
 I turn that seed inside out and upside down.
 I can chop it up and sew it back together until I have something that starts to look like music.
 And then I edit it.
 And edit.
 And edit some more.

 Excerpt from Rest days and talking about the indescribable